 Below the title, you can jot down the date you started this tracker.

-In the top left-hand pink box, write the week you’re tracking.
-There are seven yellow boxes to the right, one for each day of the week, Sunday through Saturday.
-Put a checkmark in today’s box if you read for the minimum number of minutes.
+In the top left-hand box, write the week you’re tracking.
+There are seven boxes to the right, one for each day of the week, Sunday through Saturday.
+Put a checkmark in today’s box if you read that day.
+Will you need to read for a minimum number of minutes per day in order to check the box?

 You can also do this with pages, if that’s more interesting to you.
 In the box, write the number of pages you read that day.
 Then, tally away!